-Tips and Tricks for Passing the Agile-Certified Practitioner (PMI-ACP)® Exam
+Tips and Tricks for Passing the PMI-ACP Exam

-If you want to gain or refresh yourself on this knowledge prior to attempting the PMI-ACP exam, please consider any Agile trainings we offer on our Trainings page.
+If you want to gain or refresh yourself on this knowledge prior to attempting the PMI-ACP exam, please consider any Agile training we offer on our Training page.

 Following are some tips and tricks to help you pass the ACP exam: